puppetlabs/puppet-specifications/language/catalog_expressions.md

 Catalog Expressions
 ===
-Catalog Expressions are those that  directly relate to the content of the catalog produced by the compilation of a Puppet Program.
+Catalog Expressions are those that directly relate to the content of the catalog produced by the evaluation of a Puppet Program.

 * **Node Definition** - associates the logic producing a particular catalog with the node making a request for a catalog.